zenecture/neuroflow/README.md

 On the JVM, a `Double` takes 8 bytes, meaning this network requires roughly 4,5 MB per sample.
 Training with, let's say, 1 million samples would require ≈ 4,5 TB of RAM for gradient descent.
-If a single machine offering so much memory is not available, we have to pay the price and spread the load across several machines.
+If a single machine offering so much memory is not available, we have to spread the load across several machines.
 Luckily, the error function `Σ1/2(t - net(x))²` is parallelizable with respect to the sum operator.

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/distributedtraining.png" width=800 height=555 />

 Distributed gradient descent broadcasts the respective weight updates between the training epochs to all nodes.
-In our example, the overhead is 4,5 MB network traffic per node and iteration.
+In our example, the overhead is 4,5 MB network traffic per node and iteration, while gaining computational paralleism.

 ```scala
 import neuroflow.nets.distributed.DefaultNetwork._